Neck Injury Solicitors — Scotland

 Why Watermans?

-- Doing everything to make the claims process straightforward for our clients following an accident
+• Making the claims process straightforward for our clients following an accident

-- Providing additional services, such as physiotherapy and psychological treatment, to ensure you recover from your injuries as soon as possible.
+• Providing additional services, such as physiotherapy and psychological treatment, to ensure you recover from your injuries as soon as possible.

-Our expertise in personal injury covers a wide range of areas, including:
+Our expertise in personal injury claims covers a wide range of areas, including:

 There are three types of neck injuries, which are classified based on their severity:

-- Minor neck injuries: Usually involve soft tissue damage, including strains, tears, and sprains.
+• Minor neck injuries: Usually involve soft-tissue damage, including strains, tears, and sprains.
 These could include muscles, tendons, and other injuries from an accident, including neck strain (whiplash), which can take several months to recover from.

-- Stiffness in your neck
+• Stiffness or restricted movement in your neck

-- Shoulder and arm pain
+• Shoulder and arm pain

-- Pain in your face
+• Pain in your face or jaw

 If you were only partly at fault for the accident, you can still claim; however, your compensation may not be as high.
 If contributory negligence is proven, the court will reduce the compensation accordingly.